instana/opentelemetry-demo/examples/php/README.md

 This repository demonstrates Instana's tracing functionality based on [OpenTelemetry](https://opentelemetry.io/docs/languages/php/).

-This example is enahcned version of [OpenTelemetry Wordpress Instrumentation](https://github.com/open-telemetry/opentelemetry-php-contrib/tree/main/examples/instrumentation/Wordpress) example which auto instruments the official Wordpress docker image with OpenTelemetry.
+This example is enhanced version of [OpenTelemetry Wordpress Instrumentation](https://github.com/open-telemetry/opentelemetry-php-contrib/tree/main/examples/instrumentation/Wordpress).
+This example autoinstruments the Wordpress docker image with OTel and Instana.

-The OTel traces are sent to the Instana agent OpenTelemetry plugin via gRPC/http to port 4317 or 4318.
+The OTel traces are sent to the Instana agent via gRPC/http to port 4317/4318.

 ## Prerequisites